GOP Tax Law Sparks Confusion And Outcry In Blue States As N.Y. Threatens Lawsuit

 Meanwhile, many people who tried to prepay their taxes are on more uncertain ground.

-Late last month, Cuomo had said people in New York could prepay their property taxes before Jan.
-1, 2018 to stave off the impact for another year.
-But the IRS issued a statement saying that would only work if your taxes had already been assessed.
+Late last month, Cuomo said people in New York could prepay their property taxes before Jan.
+1, 2018, to stave off the impact for another year.
+But the IRS issued a statement saying that would work only if your taxes had already been assessed.

-Torres says in New Paltz, the assessments had been done, but they were still at the printing facility in another town and hadn't been mailed out.
+Torres says that in New Paltz, the assessments had been done, but they were still at the printing facility in another town and hadn't been mailed out.
 So last week he and another town official scrambled to the printing company.
-There they loaded 14 boxes of assessments into the back of an old police car to bring back to the town hall.
+There they loaded 14 boxes of assessments into the back of an old police car to carry back to the town hall.

 "We drove them down and by the time we did that there had already been hundreds of calls that had come in inquiring about it," he says.